 And yup, I could not agree more.
 Adding lube to my masturbation regimen was an absolute game-changer.
 If you only take one thing from this article, let this be it.

-In terms of self-pleasure, she says, "Toys are a great accessory to add to your sexual health repertoire — especially if you’ve been close to orgasm but never crossed over that climatic threshold.”
+In terms of self-pleasure, she advises, “Toys are a great accessory to add to your sexual health repertoire — especially if you’ve been close to orgasm but never crossed over that climatic threshold.”

-For indirect clitoral stimulation (especially for those who are on the more sensitive side), Morse recommends the womanizer2go.
+Well, for indirect clitoral stimulation (especially for those who are on the more sensitive side), Morse recommends the womanizer2go.
 According to the company’s private testing (which is admittedly pretty biased), 98 percent of women reached orgasm in less than 5 minutes.

 In the market for more direct clitoral stimulation?
-Morse suggests the Magic Wand rechargeable as a great go-to because it’s durable and strong.
+Morse also suggests the Magic Wand rechargeable as a great go-to because it’s durable and strong.
 “It’s called the Cadillac of all vibrators for a reason,” as she puts it.